faceleg/pagesofinterest.net/_posts/2024-09-27-chestertons-fence-or-how-to-avoid-terrible-choices.md

 There are two key actions you can take as a leader to help teams avoid ignoring context and history while they forge a path successfully.

-First, make sure your team understands where they're going - teams without a clear strategy cannot be expected to think of solutions that align with their peers and other business units.
+1. Make sure your team understands where they're going - teams without a clear strategy cannot be expected to think of solutions that align with their peers and other business units.
 An excellent way to do this very quickly is by using the  [Now, Next, Later Framework](/now-next-later-planning-streams-and-roadmaps).

-Secondly, [writing an options paper](/what-is-an-options-paper) is an excellent and quick way for people to articulate first what they want to change, then work towards understanding the second and higher-order implications of the change.
+2. Clarify the change and the options around it by [writing an options paper](/what-is-an-options-paper).
+This is an excellent and quick way for people to articulate first what they want to change, then work towards understanding the second and higher-order implications of the change.
 Progressing within this structure results in an artefact you can use to frame questions, ensure strategic implications are covered and socialise it with your peers before deciding on the change itself.

 ## Speak About the Problem

-In your all-hands meetings, one-to-ones and other sessions, make time to talk about these pitfalls in thinking.
+In addition to dealing with this in discrete interactions, help your wider team understand this and other biases by talking about them in your all-hands meetings, one-to-ones and other sessions, make time to talk about these pitfalls in thinking.
 Talk about your strategy, how your peer business units show up and what they need.
 Acknowledge the humanity we share and that it's up to us all to hold each other to account.

 {% picture post-inline "/images/chestertons-fence-1.png" --alt {{ Chestertons Fence, or How to Avoid Terrible Choices }} --picture class="post-inline-image-right" %}

 Use analogies and examples aligned to your team's skill sets.
 For example, if explaining the impacts of Chesterton's Fence to a team of Software Engineers, I would use the typical reaction of an engineer to a new or older codebase, which is invariably "the only option we have is to rewrite it from scratch".
-[This reaction, while natural is almost never a good idea](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/), is almost never a good idea and a perfect way to stymie the organisation, fail and end up with *two* systems where before we simply had one, albeit suboptimal system.
+[This is a natural reaction but almost never a good idea](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/).
 Challenge yourself to find examples in your team's area of expertise and challenge them to understand why stepping back to consider context & higher-order consequences is so important.

 There are many psychological biases or pitfalls we can fall victim to.
 Understanding them and frameworks to avoid being trapped is a critical skill for leaders to develop.